Mixed-precision algorithms for solving the Sylvester matrix equation: Numerical experiments

 We repeat the experiment in~\cref{sec:tensorfloat-32} using this custom format as low precision.
 The results are reported in \cref{fig:pert-mp2}.
 Decreasing the unit roundoff of the low precision has cured the instability of \mporth{} and \mpinv{}.
 Both mixed-precision algorithms converge in 2 to 3 iterations in most cases, which suggests that they will be faster than the Bartels--Stewart algorithm if $\rho\lesssim 0.4$ for the Sylvester equations and $\rho\lesssim0.1$ for the Lyapunov equations.

-This experiment also shows that using a lower precision as $\ulow$ does not necessarily improve the time-to-solution of the mixed-precision algorithm.
-Lower precision will speed up the computation of the Schur decompositions, but, at the same time, it may increase the number of iterations required, leading to a longer runtime overall.
+This experiment also shows that increasing $\ulow$, and therefore reducing the precision, does not necessarily improve the time-to-solution of the mixed-precision algorithm.
+In fact, lower precision will speed up the computation of the Schur decompositions, but it may increase the number of iterations required, leading to a longer runtime overall.